lowRISC/qemu/docs/opentitan/dtm.md

   operation, `--file` argument is mandatory.
 The content of the binary file is copied into the memory, starting at the `--address`.
 See also the `--elf` option for uploading applications.

+* `-S` specify the socket info to connect to the remote device.
+    * for QEMU VM JTAG server, TCP and Unix sockets are supported, _i.e._ `tcp:host:port` or `unix:path/to/socket`.
-* `-S` specify the socket info of the JTAG server in the QEMU VM.
-For TCP, this should follow the setting of the `-chardev socket,id=taprbb,host=<host>,port=<num>,...` option for invoking QEMU.
+        * For TCP, this should follow the setting of the `-chardev socket,id=taprbb,host=<host>,port=<num>,...` option for invoking QEMU.
-  For unix sockets, host/port are replaced with the unix socket path specified instead:
+        * for Unix sockets, host/port are replaced with the unix socket path specified instead:
           `-chardev socket,id=taprbb,path=<socket/path>`.
+    * for FTDI *232H USB-JTAG interfaces, PyFtdi v0.59+ Python module should be installed, and pyftdi URL should be used to specify the FTDI device: _e.g._ `ftdi://ftdi:2232/1`

 * `-s` specify the number of bytes to read from or write to memory.
 Useful with the `--mem` option.
   See also the `--address` option.
 This option may be omitted for the `write` memory operation, in